Which products pay off, and which quietly cost us margin?

 Q:

-What distinguishes Circonomit from our controlling or BI system?
+What does Circonomit deliver that our controlling or BI system does not?

 A:

-Your controlling shows what was, which margin was generated last quarter.
-Circonomit answers a different question: Which product and customer mix generates the highest contribution margin under your current conditions, and what does every deviation from that cost?
-That is not a reporting function, but a decision function.
+Your controlling shows what happened — the margin in the last quarter.
+Circonomit answers a different question: which product and customer mix produces the highest contribution margin under your current conditions, and what does every deviation cost?
+That is not a reporting function, it is a decision function.
 Circonomit complements your controlling, it does not replace it.

 Q:

-What does the pilot deliver after 3 weeks?
+What does the pilot concretely deliver after 3 weeks?

 A:

 A calculated model for the agreed margin problem, based on your real data.
 Cost tipping points per variant and customer category.
-Three to five quantified scenarios with an explicit contribution margin comparison.
-The success criterion is agreed in writing before the start.
+Three to five quantified scenarios with an explicit contribution-margin comparison.
+The success criterion is agreed in writing before work starts.
 Fixed price: EUR 7,500 net.

 Q: